JeyKul/AOSP-Building-Guide/syncing.md

 ````
 repo sync
 ````
-This will sync all stuff you need. (on an good rom)
+This command will sync all the repositories specified in the Manifest to your local drive.
+This includes all the code and resources you need to build the ROM. (on a good ROM)

 # Repo sync is done!